 Please refer to our coronavirus update page to view current vaccine requirements.

 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

 Qualification and recognition

-Upon successful completion of this program, you will receive the certificate of BSB41419 Certificate IV in Work Health and Safety.
+Upon completion of this course, you will receive the BSB41419 Certificate IV in Work Health and Safety.

 How to apply

 Visit How to Apply for more information on the application process.

 Holmesglen may engage third parties to recruit students on behalf of the institute.
 Third party recruiters receive a commission and this will not impact on your fees.